-Energy Input = chemical energy; Energy output = motion energy (at molecular level), heat

-Matter input = O2 (gas), glucose (solid, although aqueous); matter output = CO2 and H2O (gas)
+Energy Input = chemical energy; Energy output = motion energy (at molecular level), heat Matter input = O2 (gas), glucose (solid, although aqueous); Matter output = CO2 and H2O (gas)

-In the next activity you will measure the changes in biomass (the dry mass of the plants that is not water) in the radish plants that you have been growing.
-What do you predict that you will find?
+In the next activity you will measure the changes in biomass (the dry mass of the plants that is not water) in the radish/lettuce plants that you have been growing.

-Students should predict correctly that the dry mass of the plants will have increased.

-How do you think that this is happening?
+- 3. How do you predict your plant's biomass will have changed?
+Students should predict correctly that the dry mass of the plants will have increased. - 4.
+How do you think that this happened?
 How did the plants change their mass?
 Some students should explain that plants are producing new biomass through photosynthesis.
 You can check their responses to this question to see how heavily you will need to emphasize these ideas in activities 9 and 10.